cmayer/PolyMoSim/README.md

 Depending on the model type, different model parameters can be specified: tstv, rrates, shape, ncat, propinv, base_frequencies, siterate-distribution.
 The siterate-distribution parameter allows specifying a site rate distribution function using the following operations and functions: "+", "-", "*", "/", "^", "#", "$", "Dist_Gauss", "Dist_Gamma", "Dist_Uniform", "Heavy", "Gamma", "Dist_Beta", "Dist_Cauchy", "Dist_Uniform_Interval".
 More documentation will be added.
 The mathematical expression is parsed and evaluated in math_expression_parser.h.

 **Amino Acid models:**
-JTT, LG, WAG_OLD, WAG, WAG_STAR, DAY, Qplant, Qpfam, Qmammal, Qinsect, Qbird, Qlg, Qyeast.
+JTT, LG, WAG_OLD, WAG, WAG_STAR, DAY, Qplant, Qpfam, Qpfam_GB, Qmammal, Qinsect, Qbird, Qlg, Qyeast.
-User specified models are also possible.
+References for these models can be found in the code file models-aa.cpp.
+A user specified model is also possible.
 Here the relative rates and the amino acid frequencies have to be specified in the model file.
 An example is provided in the Example-3_aa-models folder.

 As for nucleotide models, the following model parameters can be specified: rrates, shape, ncat, propinv, base_frequencies, siterate-distribution.